 To be entitled to protection, documents must be related to a Congressman's legislative acts, not purely "political acts;" if they have a political element, but are also related to a legislative act, they are protected.
 Jewish War Veterans of the U.S. of America v.
 Gates, 506 F. Supp.2d 30 (D.D.C.
 2007), stayed in part 522 F. Supp.2d 73 (D.D.C.
 2007) (documents related to efforts to enact legislation to change the law were protected; documents related to efforts to persuade executive officials to utilize existing law were not protected).
 Information gathered in connection with or in aid of a legislative act is protected; information gathered in connection with a "political act" is not protected.
-Id. (documents related to informing Congressmen about legislation were not protected).
+Id. (documents related to informing Congressmen about legislation were protected; documents related to informing constituents about legislation were not protected).